departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 To see the current status of Production and Sandbox environments visit the [status page here ](http://stats.pingdom.com/uyxey83hvki0)

+## April 2021

+**Production environment**

+* 15/04/2021 08:38 to 15:38: Production environment had degraded performance for 7 hours due to system behaviour under an increased load of requests from a 3rd party integrator.

+* 14/04/2021 09:48 to 18:09: Production environment had degraded performance for 8 hours 21 mins due to system behaviour under an increased load of requests from a 3rd party integrator.

 ## February 2021

 **Production environment**